Top Dog: How to Make the Perfect Vienna Sausage

 Let’s be frank: hot dogs are one of the most relished products on the market.
-Not for the thin-skinned, these cured links set themselves apart by their skinny diameter, fine filling, and by serving as the perfect condiment to buns, kraut and mustard.
+Also called Vienna sausage, hot dog sausages sets themselves apart by their skinny diameter, fine filling, and by serving as the perfect condiment to buns, kraut and mustard.

-Whether you use all beef, venison, pork, poultry or your own special blend, we’re going to help you make something far better than the packaged dogs you find at the grocery store.
+Whether you use all beef, venison, pork, poultry or your own special blend in your own Vienna sausage, we’re going to help you make something far better than the packaged hot dogs you find at the grocery store.
 And most importantly, you’ll know what's in them.
-You’ll be a wiener in no time.
+You’ll be ready to craft the best hot dog recipes in no time.

 Tools of the Trade